gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    I-DATA chunks as defined in {{RFC8260}} are RECOMMENDED to be supported to avoid some of the down sides that large user messages have on blocking transmission of later arriving high priority user messages.
-However, the supporte is not mandated and negotiated independently from DTLS over SCTP.
+However, the support is not mandated and negotiated independently from DTLS over SCTP.
 If I-DATA chunks are used then they MUST be sent in an authenticated way as described in
    {{RFC4895}}.